 - Ergo contracts have a class-like structure with clauses akin to methods

-- Ergo can handle types (concepts, transations, etc) defined with the Hyperledger Composer Modeling Language (so called CTO models), as mandated by the Accord Prototype Template Specification
+- Ergo can handle types (concepts, transations, etc) defined with the Concerto Modeling Language (so called CML models), as mandated by the Accord Project Template Specification

 - Ergo borrows from strongly-typed functional programming languages: clauses have a well-defined type signature (input and output), they are functions without side effects